ts-common/fun.ts/README.md

   - write/read `.d.ts` files.
   - the subset should be valid JavaScript or TypeSctipt.
 So no need for additional transpilers, we only need a validator.
 - The language validator should be written on JavaScript/TypeScript so it can run in a browser.
+- no implicit type conversions.
+For example `?:` should only accept `bool` type.

 ## Minimal Syntax